fruitbrain/mesh-hammer/README.md

 - mingw-w64-x86_64-gcc
 - mingw-w64-x86_64-make
 - git
-- tar (For extracting, may use AlZip crap as well)
+- tar (For extracting, may use AlZip crapware as well)

 ### 3. Download and extract Chicken Scheme source tarball
 from http://code.call-cc.org/.
-Recommended version is chicken-4.9.0.1.tar.gz
+Recommended version is *chicken-4.9.0.1.tar.gz*.

 In the MSYS2 shell, go to the directory the tarball is in by typing: